Dizzy, Miss Lizzy: The Beatles rendition

 In 1965, the Beatles recorded "Dizzy Miss Lizzy" in response to requests from Capitol Records (their US record label) for new material.
-The song is included on the UK album Help! and the US album Beatles VI.
+The song, recorded the previous year by another Liverpool group The Escorts, is included on the UK album Help! and the US album Beatles VI.
 They recorded it along with another Williams tune, "Bad Boy", on the same day.

 Group biographer Ian MacDonald describes the song as "an unprepossessing shambles of ersatz hysteria and jumbled double-tracking".
 However, AllMusic's Stephen Thomas Erlewine comments "'Dizzy Miss Lizzy' gives John an opportunity to flex his rock & roll muscle."

 Lennon later recorded "Dizzy Miss Lizzy" at a performance at the Toronto Rock and Roll Revival on September 13, 1969.
 The song is included on the Plastic Ono Band album Live Peace in Toronto 1969.

 The Beatles personnel

 In Revolution in the Head, MacDonald lists the following: